Maria-Ahmed/DataVersionControl/README.md

 ### Commands:

-Convert an existing, unversioned project to a Git repository.
+Converts an existing, unversioned project to a Git repository.
 ```bash
 git init
 ```
-Initialize a new local DVC repository.
+Initializes a new local DVC repository.
  ```bash
 dvc init
 ```